open/close all folders

 - Rock Lee pulls this off while drunk during his fight with Kimimaro in Naruto.

-- Mugen also pulls this off in his first fight with Ukon/Shoryuu.
+- Samurai Champloo Mugen during his fight with Sara.
+Mugen also pulls this off in his first fight with Ukon/Shoryuu.

-- Revy from Black Lagoon does this to duck Shenhua's throwing knives so that they can kill the bad guys they were meant for instead of her.
+- Revy frofm Black Lagoon does this to duck Shenhua's throwing knives so that they can kill the bad guys they were meant for instead of her.

 - Fakir pulls one off during the finale of the first chapter of Princess Tutu when attacked by sword-wielding ravens.

-- The titular character of Ranma 1/2 does this several times, absentmindedly (he was more interested in looking at some photos,) during his first real duel with the bokuto-wielding Tatewaki Kuno.
-The latter is extremely irked at Ranma's nonchalant dodging, claiming Ranma wasn't taking him seriously (which was absolutely right.)
+- The title character of Ranma ½ does this several times, absentmindedly (he was more interested in looking at some photos), during his first real duel with the bokuto-wielding Tatewaki Kuno.
+The latter is extremely irked at Ranma's nonchalant dodging, claiming Ranma isn't taking him seriously (which is absolutely right).